 Each year Brambles group of businesses can have locations that are divested or become sub-contracted and fall out of scope.
-In FY19 the significant divestment of the IFCO business meant their locations were removed from scope and this resulted in rebasing emissions
+In FY19, emissions were rebased due to the IFCO Divestment.

 The rebasing process allowed Brambles to review the calculation method in FY19 to better reflect emissions intensities based on the different types of products being re-conditioned and repaired (C-GEN) at our services centres.